-Helping T1Ds make slow and steady changes for life-long health
+Helping T1Ds make sustainable changes for life-long health

-Holding space for you to feel supported and able to navigate the messiness of T1D life.
+Holding space for you to feel supported and able to navigate the ups and downs of T1D life.

 Person sitting at a cafe table holding a latte, wearing a black shirt, with glasses on their head.
 A vase with yellow flowers is on the table, and a green hat is placed nearby.